kean/PulsePro/README.md

 ## Installation

 PulseUI is distributed as a binary framework.
-To install it, add this repo (https://github.com/kean/PulseUI) as a dependency, and link `Pulse` and `PulseCore` to your project.
+To install it, add this repo (https://github.com/kean/PulseUI) as a dependency using Swift Package Manager and link `Pulse` and `PulseUI` libraries to your project.

 <br/>